 Selecting dried cranberries can be tricky as well.
 They are often full of added sugars (apple juice concentrate is still sugar) and inflammatory oils (canola, sunflower, or safflower for example), which can quickly turn these tart berries with health benefits into junky candy.

 Of course, I also suggest you seek out an UNSWEETENED sunflower seed butter without added oils.
 My kids enjoy the flavor of peanut butter and I think the “sunbutter” is a nice alternative to replace those legumes we mistakenly group in the nut category.

-Peanuts are one of the most common allergens and can also cause inflammation in those without noticeable reaction.
+Peanuts are one of the most common allergens and can also cause general inflammation.
 In addition, they are prone to aflatoxins, which are chemicals produced by certain molds commonly found in peanuts.
 If there’s a healthier option, I’m in.

 - 1 cup macadamia nuts